fsenf/CTyPyTool/DevDoc/DevDoc.md

    **"max_depth":** *35*     &rarr; Maximal depth of Decision Tree or Trees in Random Forest.

    **"ccp_alpha":** *0*    &rarr; Complexity parameter used for Minimal Cost-Complexity Pruning.
-The subtree with the largest cost complexity that is smaller than ccp_alpha will be chosen.
+The sub-tree with the largest cost complexity that is smaller than ccp_alpha will be chosen.
 By default, no pruning is performed.

    **"n_estimators":** *100*  &rarr; Number of Trees for the Random Forest Classifier.